 - 5. At each level of participation, 3 sets of lyric sheets must be hand-delivered to the evaluators.
 Lyric sheets must be typed with the lyrics divided into the sections of the song (chorus, verse, bridge, etc.) and must have a title page or heading that includes the following information as listed in the order given below: - Title - Category - Lyricist(s) - Credits - Church name, city, state - 6.
 A keyboard and standard drum set are provided.
 Students wishing to use drum machines must provide their own equipment and adhere to the setup and teardown time limits. - 7.
 Rap entries that include additional "beat-box" or "hype-man" members are not allowed. - 8.
 Background vocals are allowed for solo entries.
-If background vocals are used on the soundtrack, they must not be predominant, but must be complementary. - 9.
+Background vocals are not allowed for group entries.
+If background vocals are used on the soundtrack of a solo entry, they must not be predominant, but must be complementary. - 9.
 Entries must be memorized. - 10.
 A maximum of 4 instruments may be used for accompaniment (either recorded or live). - 11.
 All students who present live at the NFAF must meet the age or grade requirements of the NFAF.
 Students presenting live as accompanists do not need to register as participants.
 No adult accompanists or group members are allowed.